giulioleoni/Find_The_Key/README.md

 # First_Year_Project

-This is the final project of the first year of AIV in which to utilize all the knowledge of C# gained during the year.
+This is the final project of the **first year** of A.I.V. in which to utilize all the knowledge of C# gained during the year.

-The goal was to create a 2D point-and-click where you have to explore the map to find a key and open a door that will lead you to the room with treasures.
-There is also a power-up for movement speed and an npc that will ask you a question and if it is answered correctly will reveal the location of the key.
+The goal was to create a 2D **point-and-click** where you have to explore the map to find a key and open a door that will lead you to the room with treasures.
+There is also a power-up for movement speed and an NPC that will ask you a question and if you answer correctly it will reveal the location of the key.

 Here's the full YT [video](https://www.youtube.com/watch?v=fLkiEce2PEA)

 ## Engine

-The project was scripted all in C#, using the classes and interfaces developed during the year, which created a small 2D Unity-like engine.
+The project was **scripted** all in **C#**, using the classes and interfaces developed during the year, which created a small **2D Unity-like engine**.

 | **Features** | **Description**                                                                                                              |
 |--------------|------------------------------------------------------------------------------------------------------------------------------|